ChristopherChalkidis/scrapers/pararius_testing.md

 - Captcha was triggered in both headless and headful mode while running my VPN, even when I changed it to appear I was in the Netherlands.
 I believe this is something to do with the way the traffic appears as it triggers a Captcha when going to Google as well.

-- Using Firefox instead of Chromium triggers Captcha even in headful mode.
+- Compared all browsers Playwright is compatible with (Chromium, Firefox, and WebKit).
+Using Firefox or Webkit instead of Chromium triggers Captcha even in headful mode.
 `browser = await player.firefox.launch(headless=False, timeout=5000)`
-`browser = await player.chromium.launch(headless=False, timeout=5000)`
+`browser = await player.webkit.launch(headless=False, timeout=5000)`

 - Possible fingerprinting
 Pararius could be using fingerprinting to determine that a vpn is being used.
 Did not find any helpful information on how to evade this.
 I thought there may be potential if the fingerprint could be matched to the selected user agent, but did not find a way to set fingerprint. <https://privacycheck.sec.lrz.de/passive/fp_h2/fp_http2.html>